WINkLink Price Tops $0.0001 on Major Exchanges (WIN)

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.

-WINkLink’s launch date was July 29th, 2019.
+WINkLink’s genesis date was July 29th, 2019.
 WINkLink’s total supply is 993,701,859,243 tokens and its circulating supply is 961,737,300,000 tokens.
+WINkLink’s official message board is winklink-oracle.medium.com.
+The official website for WINkLink is winklink.org.
+WINkLink’s official Twitter account is @winklink_oracle and its Facebook page is accessible here.
 The Reddit community for WINkLink is https://reddit.com/r/win_wink.
-The official message board for WINkLink is winklink-oracle.medium.com.
-WINkLink’s official Twitter account is @winklink_oracle and its Facebook page is accessible here.
-The official website for WINkLink is winklink.org.

 WINkLink Token Trading

-It is usually not possible to buy alternative cryptocurrencies such as WINkLink directly using U.S. dollars.
-Investors seeking to acquire WINkLink should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy WINkLink using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as WINkLink directly using U.S. dollars.
+Investors seeking to trade WINkLink should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase WINkLink using one of the aforementioned exchanges.

 Receive News & Updates for WINkLink Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for WINkLink and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.